varya/varya.github.com/_posts/en/issues/2013-11-26-fonts-no-cramp.md

 twitching is guaranteed as well as increasing page loading time.

-For a while I was deciding between the two variants until my colleague [Roman Komarov aka kizu](http://kizu.ru/en/) sudgested an elegant solution which is in use right now.
+For a while I was deciding between the two variants until my colleague [Roman Komarov aka kizu](http://kizu.ru/en/) suggested an elegant solution which is in use right now.

 At the first time a user opens any page of this site, a CSS with the font is